Loop Models and $K$-Theory: Rectangular domains and conormal matrix Schubert varieties

 The link pattern $\rho$ belongs to an important class, namely, ``triangle-free'' link patterns, i.e., for which one can never apply move~\eqref{eq:braid}, so that they possess a unique diagram.
 The description of $V_\rho$ and $L_\rho$ is in that case simpler, as we shall discuss now.

 First, around each vertex, variables corresponding to opposite angles are opposite of each other, i.e., $M_{i,j}=-M_{\rho(i),\rho(j)}$ for all $\cyc{i<j<\rho(i)<\rho(j)}$.
-This means that up to a choice of sign, $V_\rho$ possesses a canonical choice of coordinates, say the union over all crossings of $(M_{i,j},M_{j,\rho(i)})$.
-Introduce modified labelling for these coordinates, which in the present case are:
+This means that up to a~choice of sign, $V_\rho$ possesses a canonical choice of coordinates, say the union over all crossings of $(M_{i,j},M_{j,\rho(i)})$.
+Introduce modified labelling for these coordinates, which in the present case are

-for pairs of $k\times n$ matrices $Q$ and $P$, making $V_\rho$ isomorphic to $T^\ast \Mat{k,n}$ (where $Q$ parameterizes the base and $P$ the fiber\footnote{Note that often one considers pairs of matrices whose shape is transpose of each other, say $(Q^T,P)$ with our notations.
-Giving $P$ and $Q$ the same shape makes sense when a torus (here $T_\rho$) acts, fixing privileged coordinate subspaces; it should not obscure the fact that the $T_\rho$ acts {\em differently}\/ on $P$ and $Q$, as will be discussed in the next section.}).
+for pairs of $k\times n$ matrices $Q$ and $P$, making $V_\rho$ isomorphic to $T^\ast \Mat{k,n}$ (where $Q$ parameterizes the base and $P$ the fiber\footnote{It may seem more natural to consider pairs of matrices whose shape is transpose of each other, say $\big(Q^T,P\big)$ with our notations.
+Giving $P$ and $Q$ the same shape makes sense when a torus (here $T_\rho$) acts, fixing privileged coordinate subspaces; it should not obscure the fact that $T_\rho$ acts {\em differently} on $P$ and $Q$, as will be discussed in the next section.}).
 These satisfy canonical Poisson brackets